NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Scope-and-Requirements.page.md

 **Update referral**
 *	The referral Sender **must** be capable of updating any referral made by them, within the current consultation or after the consultation event
+*   The referral Sender **must** send a referral update each time critical information is added to the case
 *	The referral Sender **must** retrieve the referral to be updated from the referral Receiver prior to update to ensure they are working with the most up-to date version and it has not already been completed
 *	The referral Sender **must** provide visible confirmation to the end user of the status returned by the referral Receiver, i.e. whether the original referral was successfully updated or not
 * Where the update was <ins>not</ins> successful, the Receiver **must** send an appropriate response.
 See {{pagelink:failure_scenarios, text:failure scenarios}} for more detail.